HTY2003/smplboards-SCH16T/README.md

 Note: When DRY output is enabled, the interrupt is only cleared when the decimated output channels are read.
 This can be done with `getDataDecimated()`.

+Note2: Gyroscope sensitivity values accepted for K01 and K10 sensors are different.
+Look at the description for the `SCH16T_sensitivity` struct or `setRateSensDec()` for the accepted values.

 #### `void getData(SCH16T_raw_data *data)`

 Reads interpolated raw data readings (Rate1_raw and Acc1_raw) and writes them into a SCH16T_raw_data object.
 Also reads temperature raw data reading (Temp_raw).

 * `data`: Pointer to SCH16T_raw_data object to be written to

 #### `void getDataDecimated(SCH16T_raw_data *data)`